VictorJohan/WaterJugChallengeWS/README.md

 ## Algorithm Explanation

 The algorithm uses a Breadth-First Search (BFS) approach to systematically explore all possible combinations of filling, emptying, and transferring between the two jugs.
 Here’s a detailed breakdown of the process:

+## Initialization:

+* Start with both jugs empty and enqueue this state for exploration.
+* A set is used to keep track of visited states to prevent redundancy.